shubh420/Superior-Toasts/README.md

 ```

 * <b> for toasts from 'SuperiorToastWithHeadersPreDesigned' class </b>
-<b>Above Example for `SuperiorToast` class toasts .For `SuperiorToastWithHeadersPreDesigned` class toasts ,the code is same ,just replace `SuperiorToast` with `SuperiorToastWithHeadersPreDesigned`.
+<b>Above Example for `SuperiorToast` class toasts .For `SuperiorToastWithHeadersPreDesigned` class toasts ,the code is same ,just replace `SuperiorToast` with `SuperiorToastWithHeadersPreDesigned`.</b>

 * <b> for toasts with Manual Dissmiss and Duration Indefinite behavior </b>
 <p float="left">